CornHollioFTD/Lazy_Room/README.txt

 - click button with the name of model to confirm order.

 11. Current limitations, that i can remember: :

-- my continues and deepest apologies to the owners of carriers 😆
-- No Repair, Payment or Suspend maintenance orders,
+- No Payment or Suspend maintenance orders,
 - not enough sanity checks.

 - no range checks for amphibious units

-Incoming in the next version:
-- carriers
+- can't select carrier/units while ordering to nearby hex.
+- can't use right click on the same hex.
+- movement cost of loading/unloading after units have moved may not be accurate.
+If you think it's wrong - it probably is - press F11 to make it free and do your own math.